shantoroy/shantoroy.github.io/test/_posts/2013-01-11-markup-html-tags-and-formatting.md

 ### Superscript Tag

-Still sticking with science and Isaac Newton's E = MC<sup>2</sup>, which should lift the 2 up.
+Still sticking with science and Albert Einstein's E = MC<sup>2</sup>, which should lift the 2 up.

 ### Variable Tag